rsv-code/knit/README.md

 - **outputHeaderText** - Text to be set at the very begining of the generated doc.
 This is optional and exists to allow some custom introduction content to be provided.
+- **outputFooterText** - Text to be set at the very end of the generated doc.
+This is optional and exists to allow some custom footer content to be provided.
 - **writeHeaderTable** - A flag to specify if a header table is to be generated.
   If set to true a table with each module name and description will be built below the outputHeaderText and before the regular documentation.
 Each module will link to it's place in the document.
 - **moduleList** - A list of strings with the module names.
 This list allows you to specify the order that modules will be written.
+- **dwlFileExt** - A String with the file extension for DataWeave files.
+The default is dwl.
+This needs to be set if your DataWeave files have a different file extension.

 # Comments